-Plug-in Hybrid Electric Vehicle (PHEV)

-A vehicle that uses electricity from the grid as its primary energy source, along with another fuel, such as gasoline.
+Plug-in Hybrid Electric Vehicle (PHEV) A vehicle that uses electricity from the grid as its primary energy source, along with as its primary energy source, along with another fuel, such as gasoline.
 Examples are the Chevy Volt and Toyota Plug-in Prius.